Arizona Drunk Driving FAQs for Victims

 How much do alcohol-related crashes cost?

-In 1994, alcohol-related crashes cost the U.S. $45 billion in direct cost, loss of earnings and household productivity.
+In 1994, alcohol-related collisions cost the U.S. $45 billion in direct cost, loss of earnings and household productivity.

 Do most people who drink and drive have serious alcohol problems?

 More than 70% of drivers convicted of driving while impaired are either heavy frequent drinkers (alcohol abuse) or alcoholics (alcohol dependent).